zhuhuichenecho/GeneralizedIntegrativePCA/README.md

 #Arguments

-In `GIPCA` function,\\
+In `GIPCA` function,<br />
 `data`: A list of two or more linked data matrices .
-These matrices must have the same row dimension.
+These matrices must have the same row dimension.<br />
-`rankj`: An integer giving the joint rank of the data.
+`rankj`: An integer giving the joint rank of the data. <br />
-`ranka`: A vector of integers giving the individual ranks of the data.
+`ranka`: A vector of integers giving the individual ranks of the data. <br />
-`D`: A vector of integers giving the number of variables in each data set.
+`D`: A vector of integers giving the number of variables in each data set.<br />
-`family`: A vector of characters which sepcify the distributions of each data set in data list.
+`family`: A vector of characters which sepcify the distributions of each data set in data list.<br />
 `tol`: An integer specifies the tolerance number in the iteration.
-The default number is 0.1.
+The default number is 0.1.<br />
 `max.iter`: An integer sepcify the maximum number of iterations.
-The default number is 500.
+The default number is 500.<br />
-`n.size`: A matrix to specify the number of trials when one of the data set is generated from binomial distribution.
+`n.size`: A matrix to specify the number of trials when one of the data set is generated from binomial distribution.<br />
 `lambda`: A penalty term when one of the data set if geenrated from binary distribution.
-The defual number is 0.
+The defual number is 0.<br />